peridigm/peridigm/CONTRIBUTING.md

  1. [Fork the peridigm/peridigm repository on GitHub](https://github.com/peridigm/peridigm/fork).
       * This creates a personal remote repository that you can push to.
 This is needed because only Peridigm maintainers have push access to the main repositories.
+ 1. Clone your forked repository with `git clone https://github.com/<YOUR_GIHUB_USER_NAME>/peridigm.git`
- 2. Change to the directory containing your Peridigm installation with `cd peridigm`
+ 1. Change to the directory containing your Peridigm installation with `cd peridigm`
- 3. Add the main Peridigm repository as an upstream remote with `git remote add upstream https://github.com/peridigm/peridigm.git`.
+ 1. Add the main Peridigm repository as an upstream remote with `git remote add upstream https://github.com/peridigm/peridigm.git`.

 ## Create your pull request from a new branch